 Julie S. Nugent examines organizational diversity efforts, change models, career experiences and perceptions of women and men professionals across various levels and industries.
-As Center Leader of the Catalyst Research Center for Corporate Practice, Ms. Nugent distinguishes sound talent management strategies from programmatic fads and documents the best practices.
+As Vice President and Center Leader of the Catalyst Research Center for Corporate Practice, Julie distinguishes sound talent management strategies from programmatic fads and documents the best practices.
 In her position, she leads multiple groups in evaluating global corporate and professional strategies to advance diversity, inclusion, and business results.
-Ms. Nugent plays an integral role in developing strategies and implementing milestones for the Center.
+Julie plays an integral role in developing strategies and implementing milestones for the Center.
 Her work also consists of investigating and researching organization-specific diversity programs and workplace environments and providing actionable recommendations.

-In addition to her extensive consulting, research, and public speaking experience, Ms. Nugent taught a course on gender in the workplace as a former Adjunct Assistant Professor at New York University’s Robert F. Wagner School of Public Service.
-Ms. Nugent holds her MA in Industrial/Organizational Psychology from New York University and received her BA in Psychology and English from Ohio University, where she graduated with top honors.
+In addition to her extensive consulting, research, and public speaking experience, Julie taught a course on gender in the workplace as a former Adjunct Assistant Professor at New York University’s Robert F. Wagner School of Public Service.
+Julie holds her MA in Industrial/Organizational Psychology from New York University and received her BA in Psychology and English from Ohio University, where she graduated with top honors.